British Columbia Provincial Nominee Program – Tech Pilot Occupation List 2017

 2283 Information systems testing technicians

-4163 Business development officers and marketing researchers and consultants
+4163 Business development officers, marketing researchers, and consultants

 5121 Authors and writers